udayinbiswas/data-structures/LinkedList/README.md

 ## Types of linked list

 1. Singly linked list
-2. Circular linked list (the last node points to the first node)
+2. Circular linked list :the last node points to the first node
-3. Doubly linked list
+3. Doubly linked list: we can ahead or back in the linked list with help of 2 points. e.g.: contact list or pages opening on same tab in a browser.